aws-samples/bobs-used-bookstore-sample/README.md

     > The CDK CLI requires you to be in the same directory as your cdk.json file.

-1) Go to `\BobsUsedBookstore\infra\bookstoreCdkStack` and run the following command(This will take several minutes).
+1) Go to `\bobs-used-bookstore-sample\infra\BookstoreInfra` and run the following command(This will take several minutes).
 If the profile is not mentioned, it will pick the default profile.
     ```
     cdk deploy -profile <your_aws_credentials_profile>
     ```